ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 ## User activities
 For each user activity bellow, there's a headline describing their scenario.
 There's one activity diagram which shows the application for a non-authorized user.
 Since most of our features requires the user to be logged in we had no need to show more.
 This diagram shows what the user can see as their only available page, the public page, with no additional features like a cheepbox or the possibility of following/unfollowing.
 They can show a specific page of the author for a cheep if they press their name.

 If a user is logged in, there's a few possible user activities as shown bellow.
-These diagrams show what the user can experience when following or unfollowing, how the user can see who they're following and vice versa, how they write and share a new cheep, how to delete their information and what happens upon login and logout.
+These diagrams show what the user experiences when following or unfollowing, how the user can see who they're following and vice versa, how they write and share a new cheep, how to delete their information and what happens upon login and logout.
 If a new user wants register they will need to login with github.
 Since this will redirect from our own razor pages, this hasn't been included in the activity diagrams.

 ![ActivityDiagramArchitecture](Images/ActivityDiagramArchitecture1.png)